PRP or Platelet Rich Plasma

 PRP for Tendonitis, back pain, arthritis

-PRP has shown to be useful when addressing spine pain, tendonitis, and arthritis
+PRP has shown to be useful when addressing spine pain, tendonitis (tendonosis), ligament problems, bursitis, and arthritis.

 Are there risks associated with PRP?